Skip to main content

 After the Test

-Once the driving portion is complete, the examiner will review the score sheet with you.
-If you passed (40 or more of the 50 maneuvers), you will proceed to the next steps for obtaining your license.
-If you didn’t pass, the examiner will explain which maneuvers you missed so you know exactly what to practice before retaking the test.
+Once the driving portion is complete, the examiner will tell you the result and provide any available feedback.
+If you pass, follow the instructions for obtaining your license.
+If you do not pass, use the examiner’s feedback to plan focused practice before retaking the test.
 For information about retaking the test, see our guide on what to do if you fail your Virginia road test.

 Top Tips for Passing the Virginia Road Skills Test